ibankio/creditchain/libra2-move/framework/libra2-framework/doc/transaction_context.md

 ## Function `generate_auid_address`

-Returns a aptos unique identifier.
+Returns a libra2 unique identifier.
 Internally calls the private function <code>generate_unique_address</code>.
 This function is created for to feature gate the <code>generate_unique_address</code> function.